almicsen/AlanMichaelsen/README.md

 * 🌍  I'm based in the united states
 * 🧠  I'm learning Nothing New
-* ⚡  I’ve been playing the Clarinet for 6 years, in my pastime I like to compose my own music for the instrument.
+* ⚡  I’ve been playing the Clarinet for 6 years, in my pastime I chatting with friends as they give me purpose.

 ### Skills